brimdata/zui/packages/e2e-tests/README.md

 > End To End Testing Framework

-The zui end-to-end test suite use playwright as the test runner.
+The Zui end-to-end test suite uses [Playwright](https://playwright.dev/) as the test runner.

+## Writing a test

 To write an e2e test, create a file called `[my-test].spec.ts` in the `tests` directory.

 Then create a describe block and initialize a new TestApp class within it.
-That class contain all the helper methods needed for quickly writing an end to end test.
+That class contains all the helper methods needed for quickly writing an end to end test.

 Here's a template for getting started.